dmarushkin/appsec-discovery/docs/index.md

 ## About

-Appsec Discovery cli tool scan provided code projects and extract structured protobuf, graphql, swaggers, database schemas, python, go and java object DTOs, used api clients and methods, and other kinds of external contracts.
+OWASP Appsec Discovery cli tool scan provided code projects and extract structured protobuf, graphql, swaggers, database schemas, python, go and java object DTOs, used api clients and methods, and other kinds of external contracts.
 It scores risk level for found object fields with provided in config static keywords ruleset and store results in own format json or sarif reports for fast integration with exist vuln management systems like Defectdojo.

 Cli tool can also use local LLM model Llama 3.2 3B from Huggingface and provided prompt to score objects without pre-existing knowledge about assets in code.
 Small open source models work fast on common hardware and are just enouth for such classification tasks.